Skip to main content

 Location: Illinois Wesleyan University

 This program is for talented high school and college chamber musicians—the camp is aimed at strings, piano, winds, and harp.
-Over the duration of the program, students take part in masterclasses, rehearsals, and performances from faculty and students.
+Throughout the program, students take part in masterclasses, rehearsals, and performances by faculty and students.
 Other available activities include courses like music history, music theory, musical theater, and conducting.

 Location: Mount St. Mary’s University